AwabJa/awabja.github.io/README.md

 Key Features:

-Minimalistic and Futuristic Design**: Focus on simplicity with a sleek, modern aesthetic, combining advanced technology with clean design.
+Minimalistic and Futuristic Design: Focus on simplicity with a sleek, modern aesthetic, combining advanced technology with clean design.
 Responsive Layout: Ensures seamless experience across devices with specific optimizations for mobile screens.
 - Sticky Navigation Bar: A fixed navigation bar that becomes semi-transparent when scrolling, ensuring accessibility.
 - Hero Section with Animated Background: Centralized welcome text, accompanied by an animated background and call-to-action button.